 What, when, where?

-In 2017/2018 we are playing in National Championship 2 which allows us to play challenging and exciting rugby.
-We also have a more relaxed team for anyone who's not quite ready for championship or wants a more social environment.
+In 2018/2019 we are playing in National Championship 2 which allows us to play challenging and exciting rugby.
+We also have a more relaxed team for anyone who's not quite ready for the championship league or wants a more social environment.
 There really is a place for everyone at Lewes.
-We train on Tuesday and Thursday evenings at the Stanley Turner ground in Lewes.
+We train on Tuesday and Thursday evenings, 7-9pm, at the Stanley Turner Ground, Kingston Road, Lewes.
 Our fantastic social secretary also makes sure that there are loads of opportunities to get to know one another without the studs.
 Games take place most Sundays, at home in Lewes or an hour or so away at our oppositions' grounds.